KANSAS CITY, Mo. — This is the first of a three-part series. You can read the others below:

 A teacher who admitted to taking inappropriate pictures of a fourth-grade student in Olathe might not spend time behind bars because of the language in a Kansas stalking statute.

-"Months later, it's still hard for me to leave her alone or not be with her or the other kids at all times," the girl’s mother, Kristyn Antonnuci, said.
+"Months later, it's still hard for me to leave her alone or not be with her or the other kids at all times," the girl’s mother, Kristyn Antonucci, said.

-Last spring, Kristyn Antonnuci picked her children up from Meadow Lane Elementary School in the Olathe School District, and, as her fourth grader got in the vehicle, Kristyn immediately knew something was wrong.
+Last spring, Kristyn Antonucci picked her children up from Meadow Lane Elementary School in the Olathe School District, and, as her fourth grader got in the vehicle, Kristyn immediately knew something was wrong.

 "I said, 'What happened, did something happen at school?'”
 Kristyn said.
 “And she said that something had, and that she did not want to talk about it in front of her little sister and little brother."